 “Doesn’t even exist?”
 I hear you cry out in dismay, “But I’ve orgasmed from it.
 It has to exist!”
 Don’t worry, Ricky believes you.
 But some scientists believe that it could simply be an extension of the clitoris or even a kind of female prostate.
 It’s a widely debated subject and it’s quite confusing that there’s so much uncertainty around it (despite the vast amount of circumstantial evidence).

 With that in mind, I think we can safely say that the clitoral orgasm reigns supreme.
 Tried, tested, and verified by billions of women around the world.
 You can’t ask for a much better result than that, can you?
 If the G-spot truly is a part of the clitoral network (which we now know to be much larger than previously thought), then you could even say a G-spot orgasm falls under clitoral anyway!

 Before you run off to do whatever naughty things you’re planning on doing, I’ll leave you with this little nugget of wisdom.
 It doesn’t really matter if you can only get your rocks off via clitoral stimulation or G-spot contact alone.
 Each and every orgasm is a blessing, no matter the path you take.

 This deep & insightful analysis of the female orgasm may have climaxed but we've only just started our journey into all things sex.
 Make sure you subscribe to our newsletter to get the juiciest updates and offer codes direct to your inbox.

-Right now you can get £10 off your first order (£40 min spend) when you sign up.
+New subscribers will get an exclusive discount code to use on their first purchase with us.
 So go ahead and take advantage of this offer by using the sign-up form at the bottom of this page or by visiting our newsletter page.